rpy2/rpy2/doc/source/overview.rst

 `rpy2` has been reported compiling successfully on all 3 platforms, provided that development items such as Python headers and a C compiler are installed.

+At the time of writing, Microsoft Windows binaries are contributed by Laurent Oget.

 Check on the `Sourceforge download page <http://downloads.sourceforge.net/rpy>`_ what is available..